 2009 Beaudette-Thompson Lectureship, Rutgers University

-Pediatric nutrition, obesity, malnutrition, body composition, nutrient requirements, diet and health, international nutrition, nutrition transition in developing countries.
+Pediatric nutrition, the nutrition transition, child nutrition and health in developing countries, childhood obesity, malnutrition, body composition, nutrient requirements, diet and health, international nutrition.

 Chen, L., B. Caballero, et al. (2010).
 Reducing Consumption of Sugar-Sweetened Beverages Is Associated With Reduced Blood Pressure.
 A Prospective Study Among United States Adults.
 Circulation 121: 9.